Ultra-NX/UltraNX/README_ENG.md

 1. **[Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)** - Atmosphère, custom firmware for the Nintendo Switch.
 1. **[Hekate](https://github.com/CTCaer/hekate)** - Custom Nintendo Switch graphical bootloader, firmware patcher, toolkit and more.
 1. **[Ultra Tuner](https://github.com/Ultra-NX/Ultra-Tuner)** - Package for Ultra Paw (fork of Ultrahand), which allows you to fine-tune the OC parameters for your console.
 In case of unstable overclocking, or if you want to increase the performance of your console, Ultra Tuner is your indispensable assistant.
-1. **[OC-Suite](https://github.com/hanai3Bi/Switch-OC-Suite/)** - Overclocking package by Meha/hanai3Bi, open source guarantees reliability and no hidden nasties.
+1. **`OC-Switchcraft`**, a fork of **[OC-Suite](https://github.com/hanai3Bi/Switch-OC-Suite/)** - The overclocked atmosphere loader by B3711, allows you to squeeze the power of the Xbox One out of the N.Switch.
 Updated in time to support new Atmosphere features.
-   - The original from Meha is temporarily used.
 1. **Installed Payloads**:
    * [Lockpick_RCM](https://sigmapatches.su) - Program for dumping console keys.
    * [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer) - A low-level file manager for working with the system.